DeepSeek V3 Base vs Kimi K2.6

 Deep dive

-The capability footprint differs most on vision: Kimi K2.6, multimodal input: Kimi K2.6, reasoning mode: Kimi K2.6, and function calling: Kimi K2.6.
+The capability footprint differs most on vision: Kimi K2.6, multimodal input: Kimi K2.6, reasoning mode: Kimi K2.6, function calling: Kimi K2.6, tool use: Kimi K2.6, and structured outputs: Kimi K2.6.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Pricing coverage is uneven: DeepSeek V3 Base has no token price sourced yet and Kimi K2.6 has no token price sourced yet.
-Provider availability is 0 tracked routes versus 2.
+Pricing coverage is uneven: DeepSeek V3 Base has no token price sourced yet and Kimi K2.6 has $0.73/1M input tokens.
+Provider availability is 0 tracked routes versus 8.
 Treat unknown pricing as an integration gap, then verify the route you will actually call before estimating production spend.

 Choose DeepSeek V3 Base when provider fit are central to the workload.
 Choose Kimi K2.6 when coding workflow support, larger context windows, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
 It also helps separate model capability from provider packaging, which can change cost and latency.